maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

   own instance of these variables.

-  Thread-scope-variables do not need to be locked at all, because they are only valid in the cur‐ rent thread.
+  Thread-scope-variables do not need to be locked at all, because they are only valid in the current thread.

 SCOPED VARIABLES